KSXGitHub/egg-shell/docs/IDEAS.md

 Multi-line string shares the same syntax as embedded text verifier, but with text verifier being no-op.

 User may optionally specifies newline type (LF or CRLF).
-By default, the newline would be whatever the file uses.
+The default newline type is LF (even if the source code uses CRLF).

+All raw newlines, be it LF or CRLF, would be converted to the specified newline type.
+This is to ensure consistency between coding platforms.

 ## Macros